whitneyburton/portfolios/students/1606-back/brian-heim/20160929-brian-heim-m2.markdown

 #### Collaborative Communication with Allison

 1. Details on project management strategies you used in your projects Rush Hour and/or Little Shop); What went well?
 What didn’t go well?

+##### The Good
+* We used Waffle extensively as a project management tool during both Rush Hour and Little Shop.
+It was very helpful to keep track of the work that still needed to be done and organized it in a nice way that also integrates with GitHub.
+* We instituted regular check-ins that kept everybody on the same page and aware of each team members' unique schedule and personal needs
+* We kept communication lines open and welcome, which made discussing issues and being held accountable both respectful and actionable

+##### The Not-As-Good
+* I learned that I am not the best Project Manager.
+I enjoy using the tools and find them very helpful, but can sometimes forget to incorporate the tools into my regular workflow

 2. How you incorporated feedback from your team members and what you learned about yourself in the process.

 #### Networking with Lia